-All of these are correct as of August bank holiday 2019 – I will try to update them as and when things change.
+All of these are correct as of summer 2021 - I will try to update them as and when things change.

 Gluten free in Croyde

 The village and the beach will always have a special place in my heart, so here are some of the best gluten free places to eat in Croyde.

 Blue Groove, Hobbs Hill*

 It's also had a refit this year and looks amazing with lots of seating inside and out.
 I'd definitely recommend a trip here.

-The Old Cream Shop, Hobbs Hill
+The Hub, Hobbs Hill

 The Thatch, Croyde

 It's been a while since I've been to The Thatch but they always used to be pretty good for gluten free - plus it's the place to go for a drink in Croyde.

 Sandleigh Tea Rooms, Baggy Point

 If you're heading out for a walk round the stunning Baggy Point then the National Trust-owned Sandleigh Tea Rooms have some gluten free options.

 Gluten free in Saunton

 It's a popular spot for families so get there early if you're heading there on a sunny day - I've often seen the car park full and them turning people away by lunch.

-Saunton Sands Hotel*
+Saunton Sands Hotel & Source Spa*

 Saunton Break Cafe